-The guide sensor is attached to the main imager body and receives its optical input from a "pick-off" mirror adjacent to the main imaging sensor.
+A mechanically separate guide sensor is attached to the main imager body and receives its optical input from a 45 degree "pick-off" mirror adjacent to the main imaging sensor.
 This configuration also has the advantage of eliminating the differential flexure problem.
-It also has an advantage over the internal guider since the pick-off mirror is usually positioned in front of the filter, eliminating the reduction in guide star intensity caused by the filter.
+It has an additional advantage over the internal guider since the pick-off mirror is positioned in front of the filter, eliminating the reduction in guide star intensity caused by the filter.
 Apart from that, however, it suffers from the other disadvantages of the internal guider as described in section 2.2.